vijay8i/this-and-that/01-build-systems/notes/06-gn-ninja-conan-take-3.md

 worth considering.
 I enjoyed the process, both the discovery and making use of this trio.

 The fake rebels can settle for *meson*.
 To each their own.
+Peace.

-Peace /fin.
+/fin.